DeezyE/Portfolio2/README.md

 **Hustle**
 3D Modeled a replica of TARS from the movie Interstellar (fantastic movie) but customized it for TANDA.
 Ran a few test prints on my 3D printer then sent the first of 4 pieces to print.
 They'll each take 4~ hours to print, so I hope it all works and looks good because I wont have enough time to reprint.

+### May27
+**Fluff**
+Up for a morning walk and brekky down the road.
+I love this part of the week, gives my wife and I a chance to catch up, chill out and get some excercise.

+**Dev**
+Finalized the on click logic which works wonderfully!
+It will be much easier to style these divs since I can apply the styling once and know that the JS will do the rest.
+Plus it feels good to have automation.
+Love it.
+Continued with incremental CSS changes and implementing colours.
+Attempting to use colours to theme the sections.
+Doing so without making the screen to overwhelming and bright is not straightforward...
+Colored text is a pretty bad choice so I'm avoiding it.